In a first, Starbucks workers agree to union in Buffalo, NY

 Union backers at the first three Buffalo stores filed petitions with the labor board in August seeking representation by Workers United, an affiliate of the Service Employees International Union.
 Those workers say Starbucks’ stores had chronic problems like understaffing and faulty equipment even before the pandemic.
 They want more input on pay and store operations.

 “We have no accountability right now.
-We have no say,” said Casey Moore, a union organizer who has been working at a Buffalo-area Starbucks for around six months.
+We have no say,” said Moore, who has been working at a Buffalo-area Starbucks for around six months.
 “With a union we will actually be able to sit down at the table and say, `This is what we want.’”

 Starbucks insists its 8,000 company-owned U.S. stores function best when it works directly with its employees, which it calls “partners.”
 Many employees in the Buffalo area work at more than one store depending on demand, Starbucks says, and it wants to have the flexibility to move them between stores.